|

 p*

-which has been obtained by putting s* = 0, F* = 0 and J* = 0 in equati- on (7). c*x can here be interpreted as
+which has been obtained by putting s* = 0, F* = 0 and J* = 0 in equati- on (7). c*x can here be interpreted as the

-in the price p.
+the price p.

 Moreover, from equation (60) can be